cajunwildcat/NMD-Capstone/README.md

 - Appropriate adapter for the Xbox One Kinect, HDMI cables for connectivity
 - At least 1080p monitor display from the PCs
 - Two Laptops or PCs to host Unity scene (as long as they run Windows OS)
-- Open Space of at least 15 x 15 feet for the projection.
+- Open Space of at least 15 x 15 feet for the space.
+(Projection may be a lesser area)
 - Black curtains for environmental effect
+- Lights off

 # Tech